-9:26-51.
+9:29-1.
 Suspension; due process rights; remedial plan.

-- a.
-If there is reasonable cause for the administrator to believe that the life or health of the alleged victim or other children at the institution is in imminent danger due to continued contact between the alleged perpetrator and a child at the institution, a teacher, employee, volunteer or staff person of an institution as defined in section 9:6A-2 who is alleged to have committed an act of child neglect or abuse shall be temporarily suspended by the appointing authority from the position at the institution with pay, or reassigned to duties which would remove the risk of harm to a child under the person's custody or control. - b.
+a.
+If there is reasonable cause for the administrator to believe that the life or health of the alleged victim or other children at the institution is in imminent danger due to continued contact between the alleged perpetrator and a child at the institution, a teacher, employee, volunteer or staff person of an institution as defined in section 9:6A-2 who is alleged to have committed an act of child abuse or neglect shall be temporarily suspended by the appointing authority from the position at the institution with pay, or reassigned to duties which would remove the risk of harm to a child under the person's custody or control.

+b.
 A public employee suspended pursuant to this subsection shall be accorded due process rights, including notice of the proposed suspension and a presuspension opportunity to respond and any other due process rights provided by laws of this State governing public employment and under any applicable individual or group contractual agreement.
 A private employee suspended pursuant to this subsection shall be accorded due process rights provided for under the laws of this State governing private employment and under any applicable individual or group employee contractual agreement.

-- c.
-If the child neglect or abuse is the result of a single act occurring in an institution, within 30 days of receipt of the report of child neglect or abuse, the Department of Children and Families may request that the chief administrator of the institution formulate a plan of remedial action.
-The plan may include, but shall not be limited to, action to be taken with respect to a teacher, employee, volunteer or staff person of the institution to assure the health and safety of the alleged victim and other children at the institution and to prevent future acts of neglect or abuse.
-Within 30 days of the date the department requested the remedial plan, the chief administrator shall notify the department in writing of the progress in preparing the plan.
-The chief administrator shall complete the plan within 90 days of the date the department requested the plan. - d.
-If the child neglect or abuse is the result of several incidents occurring in an institution, within 30 days of receipt of the report of child neglect or abuse, the department may request that the chief administrator of the institution make administrative, personnel or structural changes at the institution.
-Within 30 days of the date the department made its request, the chief administrator shall notify the department of the progress in complying with the terms of the department's request.
-The department and chief administrator shall determine a time frame for completion of the terms of the request. - d.
-If a chief administrator of an institution does not formulate or implement a remedial plan or make the changes requested by the department, the department may impose appropriate sanctions or actions if the department licenses, oversees, approves or authorizes the operation of the institution.
-If the department does not license, oversee, approve or authorize the operation of the institution, the department may recommend to the authority which licenses, oversees, approves or authorizes the operation of the institution that appropriate sanctions or actions be imposed against the institution.
+c.
+If the child abuse or neglect is the result of a single act occurring in an institution, within 30 days of receipt of the report of child abuse or neglect, the Division may request that the chief administrator of the institution formulate a plan of remedial action.
+The plan may include, but shall not be limited to, action to be taken with respect to a teacher, employee, volunteer or staff person of the institution to assure the health and safety of the alleged victim and other children at the institution and to prevent future acts of abuse or neglect.
+Within 30 days of the date the Division requested the remedial plan, the chief administrator shall notify the Division in writing of the progress in preparing the plan.
+The chief administrator shall complete the plan within 90 days of the date the Division requested the plan.

-9:26-52.
+d.
+If the child abuse or neglect is the result of several incidents occurring in an institution, within 30 days of receipt of the report of child abuse or neglect, the Division may request that the chief administrator of the institution make administrative, personnel or structural changes at the institution.
+Within 30 days of the date the Division made its request, the chief administrator shall notify the Division of the progress in complying with the terms of the Division's request.
+The Division and chief administrator shall determine a time frame for completion of the terms of the request.

+d.
+If a chief administrator of an institution does not formulate or implement a remedial plan or make the changes requested by the Division, the Division may impose appropriate sanctions or actions if the Division licenses, oversees, approves or authorizes the operation of the institution.
+If the Division does not license, oversee, approve or authorize the operation of the institution, the Division may recommend to the authority which licenses, oversees, approves or authorizes the operation of the institution that appropriate sanctions or actions be imposed against the institution.

+9:29-2.
 Regulations on reporting of child abuse by schools.